-Council employees must ensure that Council resources are used effectively, efficiently and economically.
-They must also be honest when using Council facilities, funds, employees, materials and equipment, and not misuse them nor allow them to be misused, particularly outside of adopted or accepted organisational guidelines or practices.
-Council employees must use any Council facilities, funds, employees, materials and equipment in accordance with any relevant laws, regulations, codes of practice or guidelines.
+Council contractor/representative must ensure that Council resources are used effectively, efficiently and economically.
+They must also be honest when using Council facilities, funds, representatives, materials and equipment, and not misuse them nor allow them to be misused, particularly outside of adopted or accepted organisational guidelines or practices.
+Council representatives must use any Council facilities, funds, representatives, materials and equipment in accordance with any relevant laws, regulations, and codes of practice or guidelines.

-Council employees must not use Council resources, including employees and equipment, for private use or gain (direct or indirect), unless authorised to do so by Council.
-In urgent circumstances, where Council employees use Council resources for private purposes without prior authorisation from Council, retrospective approval can be considered provided the person can demonstrate that they made reasonable efforts to seek and obtain prior authorisation.
-The employee must raise the matter with their immediate supervisor and/or business unit manager as soon as possible after the event.
+Council representative must not use Council resources, including representatives and equipment, for private use or gain (direct or indirect), unless authorised to do so by Council.
+In urgent circumstances, where Council contractor/representative use Council resources for private purposes without prior authorisation from Council, retrospective approval can be considered provided the person can demonstrate that they made reasonable efforts to seek and obtain prior authorisation.
+The contractor/representative must raise the matter with their immediate supervisor and/or business unit manager as soon as possible after the event.